 Practical Tips for Optimal Temperature

-The thermal environment is one of the most accessible levers to improve sleep.
-For an overview of factors related to room setup, check our guide on how the room influences sleep quality .
+The thermal environment is one of the most accessible and least expensive levers to improve sleep.
+For an overview of other factors related to sleep hygiene, check out our tips for better sleep .

 Mistakes to Avoid